statengeneraal/laws-markdown/verdrag/convention/on/temporary/admission/BWBV0002763/README.md

 ####Registration and authentic texts

-In accordance with [Article 102 of the Charter of the United Nations](../../../../../../verdrag/charter/of/the/united/nations/BWBV0004143/README.md), this Convention shall be registered with the Secretariat of the United Nations, at the request of the depositary.
+In accordance with Article 102 of the Charter of the United Nations, this Convention shall be registered with the Secretariat of the United Nations, at the request of the depositary.

 IN WITNESS WHEREOF the undersigned, being duly authorized thereto, have signed this Convention.
 DONE at Istanbul this twenty-sixth day of June nineteen hundred and ninety, in a single original, in the English and French languages, both texts being equally authentic.
 The depositary is requested to prepare and circulate authoritative translations of this Convention in the Arabic, Chinese, Russian and Spanish languages.

 ### Annex  A

-####Annex concerning temporary admission papers (ATA carnets and CDP carnets)
+####Annex concerning temporary admission papers (ATA carnets and CPD carnets)

 ### CHAPTER  I